 Casio "Mini" Handheld Calculator

-The Casio "Mini" was Casio's first attempt at a handheld calculator, and, even though the machine was somewhat of a compromise, the development of the machine signalled the beginning of events that shaped the future of the calculator business.
+The Casio "Mini" was Casio's first attempt at a handheld calculator, and, even though the machine was rather a compromise, the development of the machine signalled the beginning of events that shaped the future of the calculator business.
 First, the Mini was one of the first handheld form-factor calculators to use a single-chip LSI calculator chip.
 Next, the Casio Mini was introduced at a price that shocked the whole marketplace, significantly lower in price than anything else on the market at the time.
 Casio caught the world by surprise in August of 1972 with the introduction of this low-price machine, which spurred competitors to have to very quickly come up with their own inexpensive, handheld, battery-powered calculators or lose precious market-share to Casio.
 The Mini was inexpensive enough that, for the first time, electronic calculators began showing up in the hands of school children - an event that forever changed the way the school system dealt with mathematics.
 Today, a calculator is an indispensable part of the mathematics curriculum in most American schools.At the time the Mini was being developed, just prior to Hewlett Packard revolutionizing the calculator world with the feature packed (and very hand-held) HP-35, it was quite a challenge to cram all that was needed to make a useful calculator into a hand-held package.
 Another challenge that the designers had to face was making a handheld device that could get sufficient battery life given the power requirements of display technology such as the Vacuum Fluorescent displays used back in the early 1970's.
 At the time, LED displays were still early in development, and were power-hungry and expensive.
 All of these constraints put together made the Casio Mini quite a compromise.
-In its time, this machine was a true marvel of technology, even though it was somewhat of a compromise.
-This particular Mini was built sometime in the mid-to-late 1972 timeframe, based on date codes on devices within the machine This makes this particular machine an early example of the Mini, given it's August, 1972 introduction date in Japan.
+Despite the constraints this little calculator was a true marvel of technology.
+This particular Casio Mini was built sometime in the mid-to-late 1972 time-frame, based on date codes on devices within the machine This makes this particular machine an early example of the Mini, given it's August, 1972 introduction date in Japan.
 This machine was originally purchased in Japan as evidenced by the label on the machine from "United Office Machine, Inc." in Tokyo, and somehow made its way into the US.
 I found it at an antique store in Sisters, Oregon.
 The machine is in meticulous condition, with virtually no signs of usage.
 It would certainly be interesting if this machine could tell of its travels.
 Later versions of this basic design, such as the Sperry-Remington 661D improved upon the functionality of the early Casio-designed handhelds by adding support for zero or 2 digits behind the decimal point, and added a decimal point key to the keyboard to allow entry of numbers with digits behind the decimal point.

 The Inside of the Casio Mini